Celebest F.C.

-Celebest Football Club is a football club based in Palu, Central Sulawesi, Indonesia that competes in Liga 4.
-Nicknamed Tanduk Anoa, the club was founded as Villa 2000 Football Club based in Pamulang, South Tangerang, changed its name to Celebest in 2016 and moved to its current stadium, Gawalise Stadium, in the same year.
+Celebest Football Club is a football club based in Palu, Central Sulawesi, Indonesia that competes in the Liga 4.
+Nicknamed Tanduk Anoa, it was founded as Villa 2000 Football Club in Pamulang, South Tangerang.
+The club changed its name to Celebest in 2016 and moved to Gawalise Stadium in the same year.

 History

-Abdee Negara Nurdin, the frontman of Slank is an important person behind the formation of Celebest FC.
-Because of his love for his hometown, Abdee with PT.
-CELEBEST INDONESIA ANDAL as a legal entity of Celebest FC, was determined to bring back the glory of the Sulawesi football, particularly in Indonesia.

-February 11, 2016 was approved as the official foundation for Celebest FC, after the acquisition of ownership of the club Villa 2000 FC.
+Abdee Negara Nurdin, the frontman of Slank was the main person behind the formation of Celebest Football Club.
+With support from PT.
+Celebest Indonesia Andal, he was determined to bring back the glory of the Sulawesi football.
+11 February 2016 was approved as the official foundation for Celebest Football Club, after the acquisition of Villa 2000 Football Club.

-Name Celebest FC have been selected for developing football in Sulawesi, particularly in Palu and raise Sulawesi in National and International Football.

-2016 became the starting point Celebest FC competed in the competition of football Indonesia, Indonesia Soccer Championship B. The squad of players that exist in Celebest FC is a young talent that has been selected at Palu, Manado, Makassar, Majene, and some young players from Villa 2000.

 Stadium

-Celebest plays their home matches at Gawalise Stadium after moving their homebase from Pamulang to Palu.
+Celebest plays their home matches at Gawalise Stadium, after moving their homebase from Pamulang to Palu.